celo-org/celo-blockchain/consensus/istanbul/spec.md

 message.
 Other variables are represented with Upper case letters (e.g. `H` for height).

-Elements of sets that are composite objects are defined by an identifier followed by angled brackets containing the different variables belonging to the element, the variables are separated by commas.
-E.g. `m<A, B, C>`.
-If variables belonging to an element need to be distinguished from other similarly named variables in the same scope then they are annotated with the element name by appending the element name to the variable name.
+Composite objects are defined by a set of comma separated variables enclosed in angled brackets.\
+E.g. `<A, B, C>`

+If we need to refer to the composite object we prefix the angled brackets with an identifier that is a lower case letter.\
+E.g. `m<A, B, C>`

+An identifier can also be provided in order to distinguish variables belonging to a composite object from other similarly named variables in the same scope.
+In this case the variables are annotated with the identifier by appending the identifier to the variable name.\
-E.g. `m<Am, Bm, Cm>`.
+E.g. `m<Am, Bm, Cm>`

-In the case that the `m<Am, Bm, Cm>` notation is used without specifying that the elements are in some other set (`∈ M`) then it is implied that elements are in the set of all messages received by the participant for the current height.

 If all instances of a composite object element share the same value for one of its variables then that value can be used in the definition.
-E.g. `m<A, B, Hc>` represents a composite element with variables `A` `B` and current height.
+E.g. `<A, B, Hc>` represents a composite element with variables `A` `B` and current height.

 If a composite object element has variables for which the value is not